himza25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important: A function that prints the last digit of a number.
 The function also returns the last digit.
 10. a + b: A function that adds two integers and returns the result.
 11. a ^ b: A function that computes a to the power of b and return the value.
+12. Fizz Buzz: A function that prints the numbers from 1 to 100 with the FizzBuzz rules.